Design Santa Barbara

 The first artist we cover on Design Santa Barbara is Frida Kahlo de Rivera.
 Inspired by the country’s popular culture, she employed a naïve folk art style to explore questions of identity, postcolonialism, gender, class, and race in Mexican society.
 Her paintings often had strong autobiographical elements and mixed realism with fantasy.
 In addition to belonging to the post-revolutionary Mexicayotl movement.
 Which sought to define a Mexican identity, Kahlo has been described as a surrealist or magical realist.

 On September 17, 1925, Kahlo and her boyfriend – a fellow Cachucha, Alejandro Gómez Arias – were on their way home from school when the wooden bus they were riding collided with a streetcar.
-Several people were killed, and Kahlo suffered near fatal injuries.
 An iron handrail impaled her through her pelvis, fracturing the bone.
 She also fractured several ribs, her legs, and her collarbone.
 She spent a month in the hospital and two months recovering at home.

 Furthermore, before being able to return to work.
 As she continued to experience fatigue and back pain, her doctors ordered x-rays.
 Which revealed that the accident had also displaced three vertebrae.
 Her treatment included wearing a plaster corset, which confined her to bed rest for part of the three months she spent unable to walk.